-- · Aggregates that are exposed to traffic may polish over time - This is why additional testing is required to verify that the aggregates are not susceptible to polishing
+- Aggregates that are exposed to traffic may polish over time - This is why additional testing is required to verify that the aggregates are not susceptible to polishing

-Approved Polish Resistant Aggregates (PRA)

-- · Source materials must undergo a series of several specific tests in order to obtain approval for use as a polish resistant aggregate - ITM 214 describes the process, which includes an initial laboratory test under a polishing wheel, followed by the installation of a test strip - Test strips are skid tested against a control, two times per year for at least two years - Results will be analyzed by the The Division of Materials and Tests (M&T) for potential approval - ITM 221 outlines the process for approval for use as a high friction aggregate
+Approved Polish Resistant Aggregates (PRA) Source materials must undergo a series of several socials resistant aggregates The Yad A describes the process, which includes an initial boratory test under a polishing wheel, followed by the installation of a test strip.
+The strips are skid tested against a control, two inese prevar for at least two years.
+Besus full be analyzed by the The Division of Materials and Tests (M&T) for potential approval for use as a ingin friction aggregate.